This Year Wear a White Poppy...

 There is a peace education kit with Canadian materials available on www.consciencecanada.ca (see "Remembrance Day Education kit" under the Resources tab) or on the Canadian Voice Of Women for Peace website .

-Please take a look at the Rideau Institute's Do You Remember For Peace? campaign on their ceasefire.ca website.
-Leave a comment, sign up, or just read the moving contributions.
+Take a look at the Rideau Institute's Do You Remember For Peace? campaign on their ceasefire.ca website.

 We have purchased white poppies from the Peace Pledge Union for distribution around Vancouver.
 If you want to help please contact us by email.